The shape of dark matter haloes: results from weak lensing in the Ultraviolet Near-Infrared Optical Northern Survey (UNIONS): Results

 Before fitting the elliptical model to the quadrupole shear, we require the monopole of the shear.
 The monopole of the tangential shear was measured in radial bins and scaled using $\ecrit$ for each lens galaxy.
 Then an NFW profile was fit with halo mass and concentration as free parameters.
 Only bins within 1 Mpc/$h$ from the centre of the lens were included in the fit, as beyond this radius effects from other haloes and surrounding structures become significant.
 A sample of 10,000,000 random lenses was created, and the lensing signal around these random lenses was measured.
 Before fitting, we subtract the results of the random lenses from the measured signal.

 The results of the stacking and the fit for the DR7 LRGs are shown in Fig.~\ref{fig:results_mono}.
 Both parameters are quite well constrained, and there is good agreement between the data within 1 Mpc/$h$ and the NFW model.
-We obtain a halo mass of $M_{200c} = (2.47 \pm 0.13) \times 10^{13}$ M$_{\odot}/h$ and a concentration of $c_{200c} = 2.99 \pm 0.30$.
+We obtain a halo mass of $M_{200c} = (2.67 \pm 0.19) \times 10^{13}$ M$_{\odot}/h$ and a concentration of $c_{200c} = 4.26 \pm 0.55$.

 The mass is consistent with that found by \cite{MandelbaumSeljakCool2006}, for which a lens-weighted average over their bright and faint DR4 LRG subsamples yields $(3.04 \pm 0.39) \times 10^{13}$ M$_{\odot}/h$, after conversion to our mass definition.
-Similarly converted, their concentration is $2.8\pm0.4$, which is in good agreement with our result.
+Similarly converted, their concentration is $2.8\pm0.4$, which is lower than our fit.
+We note, however, that while \cite{MandelbaumSeljakCool2006} used photometric redshifts for lenses and bright sources to reduce the contamination of satellite galaxies, this may not eliminate contamination entirely.
+Indeed, the fact that they have a boost factor $B > 1$ implies there is some contamination.
+They do not model the effects of radial intrinsic alignments or an \emph{anisotropic} boost factor.
+If we had ignored these corrections, we would have found a concentration of $3.0\pm0.3$, consistent with their results.

-The concentration from the fit is lower than the concentration predicted by mass-concentration relations.
+The concentration from the fit is in agreement with the concentration predicted by mass-concentration relations.
 For a halo of this mass, \cite{DufSchKay08} predict a concentration $c_{200c}\sim 4$, while \cite{DutMac14} predict $c_{200c}\sim 5$.
-Our model consists of only a 1-halo term.
-In reality, some of the LRGs will be satellites inside of a larger halo.
-This is normally described by the inclusion of an offset group term.
-Neighbouring haloes will also contribute to the lensing signal, which can be described by a 2-halo term.
-These terms are not included in the model, so it is not meaningful to compare to standard mass-concentration relations.
-If we were to include these terms, we would measure a different mass and concentration.
-Regardless, the model fits the data well, which is all that is necessary in order to extract the ellipticity.

-For the BOSS LRGs, we obtain a halo mass of $M_{200c} = (1.08 \pm 0.03) \times 10^{13}$ M$_{\odot}/h$ and a concentration of $c_{200c} = 1.97 \pm 0.13$.
+For the BOSS LRGs, we obtain a halo mass of $M_{200c} = (1.15 \pm 0.09) \times 10^{13}$ M$_{\odot}/h$ and a concentration of $c_{200c} = 2.97 \pm 0.48$.